vancouversnowboarding/vancouversnowboarding.ca/_posts/2023-02-07-2023-02-07-revelstoke-mountain-resort-snow-report.md

 Lemming Line Hiking trail:
 ![](/assets/images/2023-02-07-lemming-line-hiking.jpg)

 Revelstoke Mountain Resort official map is missing one of the most important and the most busy trail Lemming Line which is really bad.
-The map is also strongly crooked due to the terrain and scale, so as a visitor make sure you do not trust the official map too much, but also check google mas and fatmap.
+The map is also strongly crooked due to the terrain and scale, so as a visitor make sure you do not trust the official map too much, but also check google maps and fatmap.

 Sweet Spot:
 ![](/assets/images/2023-02-07-sweet-spot.jpg)